daattali/daattali.github.io/projects.md

 - [Smileyfy My Facebook](https://github.com/daattali/smileyfy-my-facebook-extension) -  Chrome extension that adds infinite happiness to your Facebook browsing, plus a little bonus rickrolling :)  This is not the most useful (if at all..), but it was a way for me to learn about some more advanced features of Chrome extension development.
 [Get the extension at the Google Web Store](https://chrome.google.com/webstore/detail/smileyfy-my-facebook/ideagdnlnmgjdhhbelgadnakbhphljol)

-- GSlides Better Notes [in development] - the slides thumbnails in the Speaker Notes window of Google Slides are tiny.
-This extension dynamically resizes the slides to be more readable based on the window size.
+- [Google Slides Auto Resize Speaker Notes](https://github.com/daattali/gslides-betternotes-extension) - the slide previews in the Speaker Notes window of Google Slides are tiny and unreadable.
+This extension dynamically resizes the slides based on the window size to make them useful.
+[Get the extension at the Google Web Store](https://chrome.google.com/webstore/detail/google-slides-auto-resize/piciggpbidhfbpefjjbomcgomanjfbeb)

 ## Websites